mcogswell/dialog_without_dialog/README.md

 ![main results](images/table1.png)

 The above commands and experiment codes can be used to train and analyze the same models reported in this paper.

+* Note: Row D2 of the above table was an outlier in previous versions of the table.
+In running some of our analysis again we found an error in this row and provide an updated version in the current version of the table shown above.
+The updated version is more consistent with the trends we observed in the rest of the table.